10 Tips to prevent getting scammed when renting a vacation home

 - Ask questions and speak to the owners if needed.
 Scammers tend to send brief emails and are generally unwilling to speak over the phone.
 Look for clues that suggest that emails are auto-replies.
-If you are not able to reach the owner by phone, walk-away from the transaction.
+If you are not able to reach the owner by phone, walk away from the transaction.

 - Don’t be attracted to very low rates.
-Scammers want your money and they will lure you by offering “too good to be true” deals.
+Scammers want your money and they will lure you by offering “too good to be true??? deals.
 Compare the prices from other villas in the neighborhood and step-away if the price is too low.

 - It is a common practice for owners to request payment upfront as the home is reserved for you exclusively unlike hotels who book more than their capacity.
-Scammers do not accept credit cards though some genuine owners also may not accept them due to high cost of accepting the same.
+Scammers do not accept credit cards though some genuine owners also may not accept them due to the high cost of accepting the same.
 Scammers prefer that you send money with Money Order or Wire Transfer and not a personal check.
-Note that some owners may not accept personal checks if the rental is a last minute transaction as that makes owners vulnerable to “bad checks”.
+Note that some owners may not accept personal checks if the rental is a last-minute transaction as that makes owners vulnerable to “bad checks”.